How To Design Killer Facebook Ads That Get Results

 Facebook also offers instant experiences, formerly known as canvas ads, which they released in 2016.
 They allow advertisers to create a unique, relevant and mobile-optimized experience that can be used to bypass a brand’s website and act as a landing page if desired.

 Determining which format to use and what action you want your target audience to take is an important step in getting the best results from your campaign.

 Before we get into the individual Facebook Ad Formats, I’d like to highlight some design tips that are the same no matter what format you choose.
-Things that should be top of mind when designing your next ad.
+These things should be top of mind when designing your next ad.

 Test Test Test

-For best results, stick to testing one variable at a time, and Facebook recommends keeping the test running for 3-14 days.
+For best results, stick to testing one variable at a time.
+Facebook recommends keeping the test running for 3-14 days.
 Once you see one ad outperforming the other you can shut the underperforming ad off.